- - - - - - - - - - - - -

 standings.
 Here are things I want you to do for

-the country and be part of that debate about the
+the country and be part of

 country.